-The William Floyd School District is pleased to announce the formation of the William Floyd Learning Center, a new alternative elementary school program which will, at its onset, serve approximately 24 students (kindergarten through second grade) who are in need of a more intensive building-wide management system and a smaller student-to-teacher ratio.
+The William Floyd School District is pleased to announce the formation of the William Floyd Learning Center, a new alternative elementary school program which will, at its onset, serve approximately 24 elementary-aged students who are in need of a more intensive building-wide management system and a smaller student-to-teacher ratio.
 Scheduled to open in September 2017, the program is expected to expand in student enrollment and grade levels in subsequent years.
 The students who will attend are currently being educated out of the district.

 Selected to lead the new program and serve as its principal is Gary Bretton, the current assistant principal at John S. Hobart Elementary School, who has served in that role since 2013.
 Before joining William Floyd, Mr. Bretton taught elementary school for nine years including seven in the New York City school system.

 “We are excited about bringing our students back and providing them with an education in a much more intimate setting here at William Floyd,” said Kevin M. Coster, Superintendent of Schools, William Floyd School District.
 “With his previous experience in teaching and administration, we know that Mr. Bretton is the right person to lead this new program.”

 The program is expected to be cost neutral in its first year and will provide additional cost savings to the community as enrollment grows in subsequent years.
 The cap is expected to be at approximately 80 students.